Gilles Mayer

-Joseph Gilles Camille "Gil" Mayer (August 24, 1930 – September 29, 2015) was a Canadian professional ice hockey goaltender.
+Joseph Gilles Camille Mayer (August 24, 1930 – September 29, 2015) was a Canadian professional ice hockey goaltender.
 He played 9 games in the National Hockey League with the Toronto Maple Leafs between 1949 and 1956.
 The rest of his career, which lasted from 1946 to 1963, was mainly spent in the American Hockey League (AHL).
 Mayer stood 5'6" tall, and weighed 128 lbs, which earned him the nickname "The Needle."
 During his time with the Cleveland Barons, Mayer became the first AHL goaltender to wear a mask.

 Early life and junior career

-Mayer was born on August 24, 1930, in Ottawa, Ontario, Canada.
+Mayer was born in Ottawa, Ontario, Canada.
 He began playing goaltender at the age of six due to liking the position.
 Mayer then played amateur hockey with the Hull Volants of the Ottawa City Hockey League and Lake Placid Roamers, an independent, intermediate senior level ice hockey team.
 During his time with the Roamers, he was noticed by Johnny Gagnon who helped place him with the Barrie Flyers.